Essential Nuclear War Survival Skills for You and Your Family

 Discover the critical measures needed to prepare for such an event.

 Understanding a Nuclear Explosion

-Only a handful of countries, listed by amount, have weaponized nuclear technology as a deterrent to hostile actions from other countries; they are Russia, the USA, China, United Kingdom, Pakistan, India, Israel, and North Korea.
+A select group of nations possesses nuclear weapons as a deterrent against aggression: Russia, the United States, China, the United Kingdom, Pakistan, India, Israel, and North Korea.

 Expect Structural Damage